MicrosoftDocs/windows-ai-docs/docs/index.md

     :::column:::
     Windows ML allows you to use trained machine learning models in your Windows apps (C# and C++).
 The Windows ML inference engine evaluates trained models locally on Windows devices, removing concerns of connectivity, bandwidth, and data privacy.
 Hardware optimizations for CPU and GPU additionally enable high performance for quick evaluation results.

-    Our [release notes](release-notes.md) detail the latest Windows ML features and fixes.
+    For the latest Windows ML features and fixes, see our [release notes](release-notes.md).
     :::column-end:::
     :::column:::
         ![windows ml layers](images/winml-layers.png)